muritane/coordination-architecture/money.md

 It explains:

-* why money works,
+- why money works,
-* what it displaces,
+- what it displaces,
-* why collapse is detected late.
+- why coordination collapse is detected late.

 It does not propose remedies.

-Its purpose is to:
+Its purpose is diagnostic:

-* avoid category errors,
-* recognize substitution patterns,
-* preserve coordination optionality where possible.
+to prevent category errors and preserve coordination optionality where possible.

 ---